tomooda/ViennaTalk/EmulsifyingVDMandSmalltalk.md

 ![sending viennaString to a dictionary object](images/viennaString-dic-2.png)

 # Generate AST
-VDM expressions and statements in a String object can be parsed into ASTs by sending the <tt>asViennaExpressionAst</tt> message and the <tt>asViennaExpressionAst</tt> message in order..
+VDM expressions and statements in a String object can be parsed into ASTs by sending the <tt>asViennaExpressionAst</tt> message and the <tt>asViennaExpressionAst</tt> message in order.

 For example,